raballew/okd-the-hard-way/docs/11-permissions.md

 ## Disable self-provisioning

 Per default any authenticated user is enabled to create projects and provision resources on their own.
-In a multi-tenant usecase this could lead to problems related to cluster capacity planning as an user might request a large amount of resources so that other projects can not use this cluster anymore.
+In a multi-tenant use case this could lead to problems related to cluster capacity planning as an user might request a large amount of resources so that other projects can not use this cluster anymore.
 A first step to more control for administrators is by disabling self-provisioning of